 For exporters a certificate of origin is very important as it determines how the export good will be taxed in the import country.
 In most countries this certificate is obtained in rather straightforward ways.
 In Greece the certificate of origin for export goods is issued by the Chamber of Commerce that the export company is registered with.
 Ministerial decree 623/1993 (YA 6234/E3/9429, Government Gazette B818) reaffirms the process and states again that the exporter must register with the Special Registry for Exporters that is kept at the Chamber of Commerce that he is registered with.
 This obligation is specified in paragraph A for exports toward the then European Community, now Union, and in paragraph B for exports outside the European Union.
-It is further specified that the Chamber of Commerce certifies the bill of sale of the exporter after the exporter presents the required documents that have been previously certified by the customs service or at least after copies are presented that have to be subsequently certified by the customs authorities.
+It is further specified that the Chamber of Commerce or at least after copies are presented that have to be subsequently certified by the customs authorities.